resquivel/rhoda.esquivel/index.md

-Rhoda is a software engineer, entrepreneur, and best-selling book author.
+Rhoda is a software engineer, entrepreneur, and best-selling book co-author.
 Her mission is to make team life better, more fun, and happier.

 She is the founder and CEO of [Woolfie](https://www.woolfie.team), a startup looking to bring fun back into remote work.
 She is also currently a software engineer at Cash App, and she's been working in and around Agile teams for the past 7 years.